lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 009.md

 Following this trail, we find a gravel beach, where a big boat was beached before, trails of blood and claws are scattered around.
 We find a gourd wedged in between rocks, with a seemingly poison in it, or at least used to be.

+We decide to walk to the other 2 farmsteads in the neighbourhood (albeit they are at least a click away)

 # Loot: